pooley182/Plex-Meta-Manager-Wiki/AniDB-Builders.md

 To see the relation graph of an anime use: `https://anidb.net/anime/<ANIDB_ID>/relation/graph` but replace `<ANIDB_ID>` with the AniDB ID you want to see the relations for.

 The expected input is an AniDB ID, AniDB Anime URL, or AniDB Anime Relation URL.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as either a list or a comma-separated string.

 ```yaml
 collections: